-Preparation for First Penance involves most importantly the readiness and maturity of the individual child.
+Preparation for First Reconciliation involves most importantly the readiness and maturity of the individual child.
 Catechesis takes place at all levels of religious development.
 The time to celebrate “reconciling” in the context of the Church community is left to the decision of the child and parent; however the usual time to celebrate this sacrament is at a communal penance service for our young people before Easter, or at any time by making an appointment with the Pastor.

-For more information call Michele Baetzold 440-946-1128, ext.
-121.
+For more information or to begin the process, contact Michele Baetzold ([email protected].org or 440-946-1128, ext.
+121).